 International Standard Serial Number Barcodes

-are 13 digit barcode that have been converted from an 8 digit ISSN Number.
-This 13 digit code is encoded using EAN-13 symbology in a barcode that is used on magazines and other periodicals.
+are 13-digit barcodes that have been converted from an 8-digit ISSN Number.
+This 13-digit code is encoded using EAN-13 symbology in a barcode that is used on magazines and other periodicals.

 or Interleaved Two of Five’s are barcodes created from an EAN-13 number (by adding an additional leading digit) to be used on the cartons of the EAN-13 barcode’s product.
 These are large barcodes printed on boxes of 6 or 12 of an item to be used only for stock tracking purposes and not for retail selling.

 Also called 2D Barcodes – Refers to barcodes that encode information both vertically and horizontally as opposed to traditional 1D barcodes.
 These are capable of encoding much more information than normal barcodes.
 QR Codes